Bringing it In-House: What to Look for When Hiring a General Counsel?

 Alliance Recruitment Agency

-Alliance Recruitment Agency is a global company with a great deal of experience in in-house general counsel hiring.
+Alliance Recruitment Agency is a global manpower agency with a great deal of experience in in-house general counsel hiring.
 Our C-suite recruitment teams are industry-focused and help companies in finding the top-level candidates in their industry from chosen geographies.

 We quickly understand position-based requirements and are able to map talent speedily, thanks to 11+ years of experience in offering top-level recruitment solutions.